programming4phone/redis.demo/README.md

 `docker rm some-redis`

+Also, to avoid possible problems make sure that the Docker settings use a fixed DNS Server of `8.8.8.8`

 ## Build

 Run `mvn clean install` to build the project and run the supplied integration tests.
 The build artifacts will be stored in the `target/` directory.